PSF To Educate Students On Plastic Waste Management Through Competition - UrduPoint

 The theme for the Poster Competition is "Reduce, Reuse and Recycle Plastic Waste" while the Essay Competition is being arranged on the theme "Innovative Ideas to beat Plastic Waste".

-The theme of the Trash to Model Competition is "Recycled Plastic Waste Model", she informed.
+The theme of the Trash to Model Competition was "Recycled Plastic Waste Model", she informed.

-The winners of the competition will be awarded with prize on November 25 in a ceremony at Islamabad Model College for Boys I-8/3.
-The trophies will be given to top three along with the certificate in each category.
+The winners of the competition would be awarded with prize on November 25 in a ceremony at Islamabad Model College for Boys I-8/3.
+The trophies would be given to top three along with the certificate in each category.

 The students can contact through email is: rehanabatool2005@gmail.com for any query regarding the competition.